$\mathcal{N}=1$ Super Topological Recursion: Proofs

 \item use \eqref{NSw010}, \eqref{NSw0101}, \eqref{NSw020}, and \eqref{NSw002} whenever possible to get rid of the following terms:

 \item use the following relation whenever necessary,

 \end{enumerate}

 There is one more important process to arrive at the abstract super loop equations.
 A key observation is that after setting $V(x),\Psi(x)$ to be polynomials in $x$, both $Q^{NS,BB}_{g,n+1,m}(x,J|K)$ and $Q^{NS,FB}_{g,n|m+1}(J|x,K)$ become functions of $x$ which is regular in the neighbourhood of $z=0$.
-This can be seen by \eqref{NS2} and \eqref{NS4}.
-Thus, locally we have
+This can be explicitly seen by \eqref{NS2} and \eqref{NS4}.
+Thus, \emph{locally} we have

-which agree with the condition for the quadratic abstract super loop equations.
-Moreover, since it is invariant under $z\rightarrow\sigma(z)$, we can show\footnote{See Section 2.3.2, \cite{BO} for an analogous analysis on a global spectral curve.
+which agree with the defining condition for the quadratic abstract super loop equations.
+Moreover, since it is invariant under $z\rightarrow\sigma(z)=-z$, we can show\footnote{See Section 2.3.2, \cite{BO} for an analogous analysis on a global spectral curve.
 Computations are parallel.} by induction in $2g+n+2m\geq3$,

 They agree with the linear super loop equations.
-With these relations in hands, we add another step to the list: \begin{enumerate} \item[(5)] use \eqref{LB1} and \eqref{LF1} whenever appropriate to obtain the quadratic abstract super loop equations. \end{enumerate} If we proceed as (1) - (5) inductively, we can show that the right hand sides of \eqref{NSBB} and \eqref{NSFB} agree with the quadratic abstract super loop equations with an overall factor of $2^{-g}$.
+With these relations in hands, we add another step to the list: \begin{enumerate} \item[(5)] use \eqref{LB1} and \eqref{LF1} whenever appropriate to obtain the quadratic abstract super loop equations. \end{enumerate} If we proceed (1) - (5) inductively, we can show that the right hand sides of \eqref{NSBB} and \eqref{NSFB} agree with the quadratic abstract super loop equations with an overall factor of $2^{-g}$.

-As the final remark, it is not, a priori, guaranteed that $\omega_{g,n|2m}$ respects the polarization:
+As the final remark, it is not \emph{a priori} guaranteed that $\omega_{g,n|2m}$ respects the polarization:

-This is not provided but rather a property that we have to show by investigating their pole structures.
+This is rather a property that we have to show by investigating their pole structures.
 Fortunately, this property has been shown in \cite{BO} from a global point of view, and it s straightforward to transform their results into our local description.

 In summary, we have found a local super spectral curve of supereigenvalue models in the Neveu-Schwarz sector, and have shown that their correlation functions respect the polarization and that they satisfy the abstract super loop equations.
-Therefore, thanks to Proposition~\ref{prop:STR} and Corollary~\ref{coro:main}, super topological recursion uniquely constructs all correlation functions of supereigenvalue models in the Neveu-Schwarz sector.
+Therefore, thanks to Proposition~\ref{prop:STR} and Corollary~\ref{coro:main}, the $\mathcal{N}=1$ super topological recursion uniquely constructs all correlation functions of supereigenvalue models in the Neveu-Schwarz sector.
 This completes the proof of Proposition~\ref{prop:NS}.